 I think a friend of mine said it best the other day when she called me on the phone and the first thing out of her mouth was $@&%*!# winter!!!

-Don’t get me wrong I love snow as much as the next guy, like on that first snowfall there’s just something about it, it just brings joy to your core.
-Then February rolls around and there’s a sixth and a seventh “falling” and you start to think… ok snow you’re great and all but we’re all good down here.
+I love snow as much as the next guy, like on that first snowfall there’s just something about it, it just brings joy to your core.
+Then February rolls around and there’s a sixth and a seventh beating of snow and you start to think… ok snow you’re great and all but we’re all good down here.

 By the tenth and eleventh storm the snow is no longer white.
-It’s actually taken on this grey colour and it’s become a wet slushy consistency that covers everything, so you can’t see the hidden patches of ice which makes walking and driving super fun.
-Then the temperature drops to -20 and all of a sudden I want to punch winter in the face.
+It’s actually taken on this grey colour and it’s become a wet slushy consistency that covers everything, so you can’t see the hidden patches of ice which makes walking super fun.
+Then the temperature drops to -20 and all of a sudden I want to punch frosty right in the snowball.

 Winter it’s been fun, but you can go away now.

 But don’t worry I found the perfect solution to beat the winter blues

 No Noodle Thai Chicken Stir-fry

 1 tbsp. coconut oil

 1-2 tsp. hot sauce

 1/2 lb. of ground chicken